somethingdarkside1/somethingdarkside1.github.io/_posts/2024-12-16-The-DOS-era-and-where-it-all-began.md

 </div>

-# Learning to speak BASIC
+# Code, Pixels, and Promise

-As many before me, I cut my gaming teeth on Zork.
+As many before me, I cut my gaming teeth on [Zork](https://playclassic.games/games/adventure-dos-games-online/play-zork-great-underground-empire-online/).
 Never finished it, but it sparked something bigger: the urge to create.
 Armed with an 'Introduction to BASIC' book my dad gave me, I learned programming before multiplication tables, all to build my dream game.

 My first creation?
 An unnamed text adventure about a kid named Vitali lost in a maze with a single match.
 Why one match?
 Nobody knows.
 It was way more GOTO spaghetti than clean code, but it represented pure crystallized childhood ambition.

-# Code, Pixels, and Promise

 Then [Jordan Mechner's Prince of Persia](https://shot97retro.blogspot.com/2019/06/prince-of-persia-in-depth-written-amiga.html) materialized on my screen, shattering my every preconception.
-It was my personal Plato's cave moment.
+It was my personal [Plato's cave moment](https://en.wikipedia.org/wiki/Allegory_of_the_cave).
 If my text adventure was shadow puppetry, Prince of Persia was cinema.
 Mechner had achieved the impossible in 1989 - he made pixels dance.
 On an Apple II, he created animation so fluid it felt like bottled lightning.
+I couldn't believe it.

 My GOTO-laden creation suddenly felt like describing ballet through Morse code.
 The gap between amateur enthusiasm and true mastery yawned like a canyon.
 I deleted my game and swore off creation for consumption.

 ![Prince of Persia](/images/prince1.webp)
 *Prince of Persia, *VGA vs EGA vs CGA vs CGA-Mono, [Reddit](https://www.reddit.com/r/dosgaming/comments/57egq3/prince_of_persia_vgaegacgacgamono/)*

 The '90s hit like a technological tsunami.
 Windows crashed the DOS party, [Sound Blaster](https://en.wikipedia.org/wiki/Sound_Blaster) cards gave machines their voice, VGA graphics exploded into 256 colors, and hard drives finally killed the floppy disk shuffle.
 I dived deep into LucasArts' masterpieces (Monkey Island 2's epic 11-disk saga), lost myself in Chris Jones' noir-soaked Tex Murphy series, and marveled at [Peter Molyneux's](https://en.wikipedia.org/wiki/Peter_Molyneux) [Bullfrog](https://en.wikipedia.org/wiki/Bullfrog_Productions) revolution, from [Populous](https://en.wikipedia.org/wiki/Populous_(series)), to [Syndicate](https://en.wikipedia.org/wiki/Syndicate_(series)), to [Magic Carpet I & II](https://en.wikipedia.org/wiki/Magic_Carpet_(video_game)).